ERnsTL/osi-stack/doc/03 correct clnp inactive protocol subset.md

 * Request and indication between NS and SN - request for outgoing, indications for incoming.
   * X.233 clause 8.4 says that the requests go down the stack and indications go back up the stack.
 * Pull up NS and SN protocol support and internal architecture by implementing an incomplete version of Echo Request and Echo Response.
+* Add NPDU Echo Request and Echo Response composition, which incidentially is also for any normal Data PDU and possibly even Multicast Data PDU.

 * TODO the subnetwork service must be an active component (thread) blocking on socket.read() and being able to propagate up the stack.
   * read up is active